EpictetusHonor/hangman_In_Pascal/README.md

 This project is released under the MIT License for academic, personal, or educational use.

-(This README.txt was polished by an AI next the '<image src=..>' part.
+(This README.txt was polished by an AI next the '<image src=>' part.
 However, it still clearly and honestly reflects my skills and attention to detail, which I focused on fully.
 Thanks for read).